ddsky/big-book-api-clients/typescript/DefaultApi.md

 # **searchAuthors**
 > any searchAuthors()

  Search for book authors by name or partial name.
-The response contains the author's name and their id.
+The response contains the author\'s name and their id.
 You can then use the id in the book search.

 ### Example